kaitlinnowell/horiseon-social-solutions/README.md

-# Challenge 1 ReadMe
+# Horiseon Social Solutions Application ReadMe
-## 01 HTML, CSS, and Git: Code Refactor

 This application demonstrates best practices is using concise and well documented semantic html with css formating.
 The user story, acceptance criteria, and mock-up are shown below.
 The built application can be found at: https://kaitlinnowell.github.io/module_1_challenge/